How to Avoid Fighting Rust Borrow Checker

 It will panic with RefCell already borrowed error.

 RefCell still follows mutable borrow exclusiveness rule, just checked at runtime, not compile time.
-Borrowing one fields inside RefCell still borrows the whole RefCell.
+Borrowing one field inside RefCell still borrows the whole RefCell.

 Wrapping parent in RefCell cannot fix contagious borrow, but putting individual children into RefCell can work, as it makes borrow more fine-grained.